prometheus/docs/content/docs/introduction/comparison.md

 ### Scope

-Sensu checks adhere to the [Nagios check specification](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/pluginapi.html).
-Sensu checks operate on two different models: publish and subscribe or standalone.
-It is possible to silence not just individual checks, but entire subscriptions.
+The same general scope differences as in the case of Nagios apply here.

 The primary difference is that Sensu clients [register themselves](https://docs.sensu.io/sensu-core/latest/reference/clients) and can determine the checks to run either from central or local configuration.
 Sensu clients can also be automatically deregistered using a number of [plugins](https://github.com/sensu-plugins/sensu-plugins-sensu) and [integrations](https://docs.sensu.io/sensu-enterprise/latest/built-in-handlers/)

 There is also a [client socket](https://docs.sensu.io/sensu-core/latest/reference/clients/#what-is-the-sensu-client-socket) permitting ad-hoc check results to be pushed into Sensu.
-The client socket can also be used as a receiver for alerts generated via applications emitting JSON formatted data, [SNMP traps](https://docs.sensu.io/sensu-core/latest/guides/snmp-sensu-guide/), or serve as a way to [create proxy (just-in-time) clients](https://docs.sensu.io/sensu-core/1.4/reference/clients/#proxy-clients).

 ### Data model

-Similar to Nagios, Sensu is host-based.
-The default [Sensu package](https://sensu.io/features/downloads) contains the [`sensu-api` process](https://docs.sensu.io/sensu-core/latest/api/overview/), which allows for programmatic interaction with Sensu.
-Sensu clients and checks are also able make use of custom attributes, which function as tags and labels.
-These can be queried using the Sensu API.

-Some Sensu plugins (https://github.com/sensu-plugins) also perform contact routing-like functions.
+Sensu has the same rough data model as [Nagios](/docs/introduction/comparison/#prometheus-vs-nagios).

 ### Storage